 DMG Password Recovery

-DMG Password by Thegrideon Software is a feature-rich and highly-optimized password recovery tool for OS X and macOS Disk Image files (.dmg, .sparseimage).
+DMG Password by Thegrideon Software is a feature-rich and highly-optimized password recovery tool for OS X and macOS Disk Image files ('.dmg', '.sparseimage').
 Both 128 and 256 bit AES encryption methods are supported.
-Please note: DMG Password is a Windows only software.
-You may also check Password Search FAQ.
+DMG Password is designed for MS Windows.
+Please use trial version to test compatibility layers and virtual machines on other platforms.

 DMG Password Recovery Features:

-- Several attacks can be configured and queued:
+- Several password search attacks can be configured and queued:

 - advanced mixed attacks for precise search range setup:

-- multi-position modifications to cover modern password policies;
+- multi-position moves to cover modern password policies;

-- simple modifications: add part(s) copy, add reversed copy, etc.
+- simple modifications: add part(s) copy, replace chars, etc.

 - brute-force attacks based on a charset and length selected:

-- limit max number of equal, capital and special chars as well as digits;
+- limit number of equal, capital or special chars or digits;

 - dictionary attacks with modifications (several wordlists are included):